 2. Reduction of excessive loading forces across the knee, commonly termed ‘activity modification’

-- Take regular sitting breaks between walking.
+- Take regular sitting breaks between walking when necessary.

 4. Weight management

 If you are overweight, losing 5-10% of your body weight may help to reduce pain and the load on your knees.
 Exercising regularly and having a well-balanced diet can help you maintain your ideal weight.

 - If you strain your knee, apply an ice bag to reduce the swelling.

 - If you suffer a joint injury or persistent knee pain, seek medical treatment and take precautions to prevent further damage.